 How to Determine the Friction Rate for Residential Duct Design

 This article is written by one of the smartest guys I know online, Neil Comparetto.
-Neil is a little nervous about writing a tech tip so make sure to give him lots of positive affirmation on this one.
 Thanks Neil!

 Recently I posted a question in the HVAC School Group on Facebook, “when designing a residential duct system what friction rate do you use?”.
 As of writing this, only one answer was correct according to ACCA’s Manual D.